nickmaleki/aquioptic/README.md

 ## Prerequisites
-A python environment with python-seabreeze installed
+A python environment with python-seabreeze installed If you are working with an Ocean Optics USB4000 You might need to install "windows-driver-files" for the drviers on the USB4000.
+You might be able to find more info [here](https://github.com/tbensky/labview_usb4000)

 ## Getting Started
 You can create a new conda environment with python 3.6 through the anaconda prompt using the commands: